jasonaden/angular/aio/content/guide/observables.md

 # Observables

-Observables support passing messages between publishers and subscribers in your application.
-This provides a nice decoupling between the producer and consumer of the messages.
+Observables provide support for passing messages between publishers and subscribers in your application.
+Observables offer significant benefits over other techniques for event handling, asynchronous programming, and handling multiple values.

+Observables are declarative &mdash; that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
+The subscribed consumer then receives notifications until the function completes, or they unsubscribe.

+An Observable can deliver multiple values of any type &mdash; literals, messages, or events, depending on the context.
+The API for receiving values is the same whether the values are delivered synchronously or asynchronously.
+Because setup and teardown logic are both handled by the Observable, your application code only needs to worry about subscribing to consume values, and when done, unsubscribing.
+Whether the stream was keystrokes, an HTTP response, or an interval timer, the interface for listening to values and stopping listening is the same.

+Because of these advantages, Observables are used extensively within Angular, and are recommended for app development as well.

+## Basic usage and terms

+As a publisher, you create an `Observable` instance that defines a *subscriber* function.
+This is the function that is executed when a consumer calls the `subscribe()` method.
+The subscriber function defines how to obtain or generate values or messages to be published.

+To execute the Observable you have created and begin receiving notifications, you call its `subscribe()` method, passing an *observer*.
+This is a JavaScript object that defines the handlers for the notifications you receive.
+The `subscribe()` call returns a `Subscription` object that has an `unsubscribe()` method, which you call to stop receiving notifications.

-Here's an example of how an Observable could be used to provide geolocation updates.
-This example demonstrates the basic usage model:
+Here's an example that demonstrates the basic usage model by showing how an Observable could be used to provide geolocation updates.

-* The **Observable** generates values and publishes notifications to subscribers.
-* When you subscribe, you pass an **Observer** that defines callbacks to receive and handle notifications.
-* You must call the **subscribe** method in order for an Observable to begin generating values.
-* The act of subscribing creates and returns a **Subscription**, which is an object with an **unsubscribe** method used to stop receiving notifications.

 ```
-// The "subscriber" is used to create a new observable.
-This is a
-// function that will run when the consumer subscribes.
-In this case
-// the Observable will not start listening to geolocation updates
+// Create an Observable that will start listening to geolocation updates
-// until a subscribe happens.
+// when a consumer subscribes.
 const locations = new Observable((observer) => {
   // Get the next and error callbacks.
 These will be passed in when
-  // the consumer of the Observable subscribes to changes.
+  // the consumer subscribes.
   const {next, error} = observer;
   let watchId;

-  // Simple geolocation API check
+  // Simple geolocation API check provides values to publish
   if ("geolocation" in navigator) {
     watchId = navigator.geolocation.watchPosition(next, error);
   } else {
     error("Geolocation not available");
   }

-  // When the consumer doesn't want to get changes anymore, the
+  // When the consumer unsubscribes, clean up data ready for next subscription.
-  // unsubscribe function is used to stop any listeners that were
-  // set up during subscription.
   return {
     unsubscribe() {
       navigator.geolocation.clearWatch(watchId);